daniel-hermansen/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+    -O(1), amortized
+    -Individual operations can be O(n) if for example you are building a real-time system
 2. What is the runtime complexity of `push` using a linked list?
+    -O(1) always
 3. What is the runtime complexity of `pop` using a list?
+    -O(1) always
+    -This is only true because python lists don't move a list when the size is reduced, only when it's potential capacity needs to increase.
+If this wasn't the case, and it always moved the list to an exact size allocation, it would be O(n).
 4. What is the runtime complexity of `pop` using a linked list?
+    -O(1), always
 5. What is the runtime complexity of `len` using a list?
+    -O(1), always
+    -Lists are a pointer + a length.
+If it was a terminated with a sentinal instead of storing length, it would be O(n)

 6. What is the runtime complexity of `len` using a linked list?
+    -O(n)
+    -This could easily be O(1) if the length of the LinkedList was stored and maintained

 ## Queue

 1. What is the runtime complexity of `enqueue` using a list?
+    -Amortized O(1)
 2. What is the runtime complexity of `enqueue` using a linked list?
+    -Inserting: O(1), if done at the head, O(n) if anywhere else since we have to reach that position by traveseing the linkedlist linearly.
 3. What is the runtime complexity of `dequeue` using a list?
+    -Remove: O(n)
 4. What is the runtime complexity of `dequeue` using a linked list?
+    -Deleting: O(1), if done at the head, O(n) if anywhere else since we have to reach that position by traveseing the linkedlist linearly.
 5. What is the runtime complexity of `len` using a list?
+    -len is an O(1) because in your RAM, lists are stored as tables
 6. What is the runtime complexity of `len` using a linked list?
+    -O(1)
 ## Doubly Linked List

 1. What is the runtime complexity of `ListNode.insert_after`?